Congress Poland: Government

 The government of Congress Poland was outlined in the Constitution of the Kingdom of Poland in 1815.
 The emperor of Russia was the official head of state, considered the king of Poland, with the local government headed by the viceroy of the Kingdom of Poland (Namiestnik), Council of State and Administrative Council, in addition to the Sejm.

-In theory, Congress Poland possessed one of the most liberal governments of the time in Europe, but in practice, the area was a puppet state of the Russian Empire.
+In theory, Congress Poland possessed one of the most liberal governments of the time in Europe, but in practice, the area was a client state of the Russian Empire.
 The liberal provisions of the constitution, and the scope of the autonomy, were often disregarded by the Russian officials.

 Polish remained an official language until the mid-1860s when it was replaced by Russian.
 This resulted in bilingual street signs and documents, however, the full implementation of Cyrillic script into the Polish language failed.

 Executive leadership

 The office of "namiestnik" was introduced in Poland by the 1815 constitution of Congress Poland.
 The viceroy was chosen by the king from among the noble citizens of the Russian Empire or the Kingdom of Poland.
 The viceroy supervised the entire public administration and, in the monarch's absence, chaired the Council of State, as well as the Administrative Council.
 He could veto the councils' decisions; other than that, his decisions had to be countersigned by the appropriate government minister.
 The viceroy exercised broad powers and could nominate candidates for most senior government posts (ministers, senators, judges of the High Tribunal, councilors of state, referendaries, bishops, and archbishops).
 He had no competence in the realms of finances and foreign policy; his military competence varied.

 The office of "namiestnik" or viceroy was never abolished; however, the last "namiestnik" was Friedrich Wilhelm Rembert von Berg, who served from 1863 to his death in 1874.
-No "namiestnik" was named to replace him; however, the role of "namestnik"—viceroy of the former kingdom passed to the governor-general of Warsaw—or, to be more specific, of the Warsaw Military District (Warszawski Okręg Wojskowy, Варшавский Военный Округ).
+No "namiestnik" was named to replace him; however, the role of "namestnik" — viceroy of the former kingdom passed to the governor-general of Warsaw — or, to be more specific, of the Warsaw Military District (Warszawski Okręg Wojskowy, Варшавский Военный Округ).

 The governor-general answered directly to the emperor and exercised much broader powers than had the "namiestnik".
 In particular, he controlled all the military forces in the region and oversaw the judicial systems (he could impose death sentences without trial).
 He could also issue "declarations with the force of law," which could alter existing laws.

 Administrative Council

 The Administrative Council (Rada Administracyjna) was a part of the Council of State of the kingdom.
 Introduced by the Constitution of the Kingdom of Poland in 1815, it was composed of five ministers, special nominees of the king and the viceroy of the Kingdom of Poland.
-The council executed the king's will and ruled in the cases outside the minister's competence and prepared projects for the Council of State.
+The council executed the king's will and ruled in cases outside the minister's competence and prepared projects for the Council of State.